Athena-OS/settings/README.md

 # Athena OS Settings

 This repository provides a collection of configuration files and settings to optimize Athena OS.
-By taking inspiration from [CachyOS](https://github.com/CachyOS/CachyOS-Settings), these settings are designed to enhance system performance, responsiveness, resource management, and wireless compatibility, with a focus on the needs of security researchers, penetration testers, and CTF players.
+By taking inspiration from [CachyOS](https://github.com/CachyOS/CachyOS-Settings), these settings are designed to enhance system performance, responsiveness, resource management, and wireless compatibility, with a focus on the needs of security researchers, penetration testers, CTF players and students.

 ## Core System Optimizations